 The Interviewee should map each region in a matrix as suggested below, which should be hinted at by the interviewer:

 The Interviewee could fill out a table similar to the one below for each region:

-- Given that it now apparents that Europe is the least attractive region and Asia the most attractive one, the interviewee should realize, however, that abandoning the core market is not an option given the context of the case
+- Even though it is evident that Europe is the least attractive region and Asia the most attractive one, the interviewee should realize that abandoning the core market is not an option given the context of the case

 III.
 Quantitative assessment of sites

 It is clear from the context that the potential site in China should produce Standard products, whereas the site in the United States should focus on Specialties.
 The interviewer could lead the interviewee towards focusing on analyzing the different levels of personnel costs associated with each site (CAPEX and revenue growth not in scope quantitatively).

 - The Interviewee knows the number of employees currently employed at the European site and should mention that he lacks information to precisely determine labor costs at each site since he is not aware of the number of people expected to be employed there.
 It should be shared, that one proxy, assuming that the workforce should not increase, could be to take the current revenue split by regions and apply them to the number of workers currently employed

 - 150 employees * 0,20 = 30 employees in Asia

 - 150 employees * 0,15 = 23 (rounded) employees in North America